csu-hci-projects/SP23-Improving-Presence-In-Virtual-Reality/README.md

 Grant Sinclair: Ran all 16 experiments.
 Created final overview video.

-Allison Smith: Wrote the survey that we will provide each participant after each trial.
-Created the instructions for participant trials.
-Created the consent form.
-Converted the paper to overleaf and editied part of the paper.
+Allison Smith: Ran the anova analysis on the results and added the results to the paper along with the abstract.
+Converted the paper into overleaf.
+Formatted the readme with final project directories and required information.
+Added some of the sources to the Literature Survey Directory.

 Tianyu Wu: